ManticoreGamesInc/platform-documentation/src/getting_started/editor_intro.md

 ## Setup & Installation

 To get started, you'll need two things, the installer and an account.
-You can get both from :fas fa-external-link-alt: [our website](https:/coregames.com/).
+You can get both from [our website](https:/coregames.com/).
 As soon as you are registered, you'll find a download link to the installer in the user dropdown menu in the top right corner.

 ## Launcher

 Now you'll have a new icon in your startmenu, CORE Launcher.
-If you want to start working on a project, launching CORE directly is the way to go, if you want to play games others made, you just head to :fas fa-external-link-alt: [coregames.com](https://www.coregames.com/games) and hit "**Play**" on any game you like.
+If you want to start working on a project, launching CORE directly is the way to go, if you want to play games others made, you just head to [coregames.com](https://www.coregames.com/games) and hit "**Play**" on any game you like.
 Your browser will prompt you to open CORE, you hit okay and CORE will launch directly into the game.

 ## Editor